esp-iwnl/Portfolio-Projs/README.md

 ## Hobbies
 Due to my passion for cyber secuirty and tech, these career aspirations carry over into my personal life.
 In my free time I enjoy coding new projects which gives me a chance to bring out my creative side and bring my ideas to life through programming.
-Addintionaly I enjoy challenging myself through HackTheBox labs by using my problem solving skills and thirst for achieving coupled with my knowledge in ethical hacking.
+Additionally I enjoy challenging myself through HackTheBox labs by using my problem solving skills and thirst for achieving coupled with my knowledge in ethical hacking.

 I also enjoy not only computer software, but hardware also.
 I have personaly built 2 PC's (1 being very recent and is my current system).
 I like to stay up-to-date with new hardware specs from Nvidia and Intel primarily.
 Building my new system allowed me to start thinking of ways to utilize my old laptop as I understand E-Waste is a growing problem.
 Therfore I installed Ubuntu Server as it's OS and I now use it as a SSH/FTP server that allows me to backup files and utilize it as an external storage device, alongside being able to run a 24/7 server for me and my friends to play games together such as Minecraft.
 I utilized my command line knowledge and port forwarding skills to achieve this.

-However, when looking for a mental challenge outside of the difital landscape, I love playing chess, strategizing, problem solving and outmaneuvering opponents, it is both thrilling and intellectually stimulating.
+However, when looking for a mental challenge outside of the digital landscape, I love playing chess, strategizing, problem solving and outmaneuvering opponents, it is both thrilling and intellectually stimulating.
 Not only is my mental strength important to me, but also my physical well being.
 I enjoy staying fit and healthy through regular excersise and eating well as it is a great opportunity for me to take my eyes off the screen and provide myself with a much needed break, allowing me to reconnect with the world around me.